FAUHSCoding/.github/README.md

 _____

 ```
-Hello, welcome to the README.md file of the GitHub organization for the FAU High School coding club.
+--Hello, welcome to the README.md file of the GitHub organization for the FAU High School coding club.--

 Welcome to the High School Coding Club GitHub Organization!
 We're thrilled to have you here and excited
 to see all the amazing coding projects and collaborations that will come out of this community.
 Whether
 you're a seasoned programmer or just starting your coding journey, this is a place where you can learn,
 share, and create together.

-## About Us
+--About Us--
 The High School Coding Club is a community of passionate students interested in computer programming and
 technology.
 Our mission is to foster a collaborative and inclusive environment where members can: